Career Change: From Retail Management to Health Field

-While Osgood knew she wanted a career that was more purposeful, the now 34-year-old, wasn’t sure what she wanted.
-A conversation with her best friend, who is an ICU nurse, and after shadowing at a local hospital, she found what she was looking for in the respiratory therapy department.
+While Osgood knew she wanted a career that was more purposeful, the now 35-year-old, wasn’t sure what she wanted.
+After a conversation with her best friend, who is an ICU nurse, and shadowing at a local hospital, she found what she was looking for in the respiratory therapy department.

 The pandemic does not have Osgood rethinking her career choice.
 If anything, she said, it furthers her commitment to respiratory care.

 “This is a totally new ballgame for everyone,” she said.
 “It makes me anxious to get into it so I can really help out.”